scotentSD/fbs/_posts/2021-08-26-FBS-Filters_August_V3.md

 We explored the following things:

+- What information would the users provide about their company in order to find support
-- If the 5 filter category's make sense?
+- If the filter category's make sense?
-- If the items listed under each of the 5 filter category's make sense?
+- If the items listed under each of the filter category's make sense?
-- If users want an "All Scotland“ as an option under the "I am located in" category?
 - Thoughts on the language used for categories
 - If there was anything missing from the filter categories or the items under the categories.
+- The order of the filter categories that users would like to see when filtering

+## We proposed
+- What industry are you in?
+- Where is your organisation based?
+- What type of organisation are you?
+- What are you looking for support with?
+- How would you like your support delivered?

 ## What we discovered
-- They did not work that well for users
+- They worked wuite well for users